afonsopacifer/slush-tangerine/docs/getting-started.md

 block content
 	div Hello World
 ```
-`title`: Will be used for social sharing and SEO meta tags.<br>
+- `title`: Will be used for social sharing and SEO meta tags.
-`description`: Will be used for social sharing and SEO meta tags.<br>
+- `description`: Will be used for social sharing and SEO meta tags.
-`keywords`: Will be used for SEO meta tag.
+- `keywords`: Will be used for SEO meta tag.

 <hr>